 Diabetic ketoacidosis accounts for about half of all diabetes-related hospital admissions in people with type 1 diabetes.

-They can vary depending on the severity of ketoacidosis and how long you’ve had it.
+They can vary depending on the severity of ketoacidosis and how long you have had it.
 Symptoms can include:

 - High blood glucose levels – Diabetic ketoacidosis is often accompanied by high blood glucose levels.
-If your levels are consistently above 15 mmol per liter, you should check for ketones.
+You should check for ketones if your levels are consistently above 15 mmol per liter.

 - Ketones in the blood and urine.
 Ketones are easily detected by a simple urine or blood test.